-In the event that a situation arises, either on or off campus, that in the judgment of the Director of Detroit Mercy Public Safety Department constitutes an ongoing or continuing threat, a campus-wide "safety warning" will be issued.
-The warning will be issued to the student newspaper, The Varsity News, if time is appropriate, and through the University email to students, faculty, and staff.
+If a situation arises, either on or off campus, that in the judgment of the Director of Detroit Mercy Public Safety Department constitutes an ongoing or continuing threat, a campus-wide "safety warning" will be issued.
+The warning will be issued to the student newspaper, The Varsity News.
+If time is appropriate, and through the University email to faculty, students and staff.